The "Nick Would" Foundation

 Steamboat Springs, CO 80487

-The “Nick Would” foundation is a Donor Advised Fund of the Yampa Valley Community Foundation.
-This means the fund advisors make recommendations to Yampa Valley Community Foundation for where the funds will be distributed.
-Grants from the fund will be made to qualified charitable organizations and targeted around expanding access to outdoor pursuits, wildland exploration, and artistic development to those who otherwise could not experience these activities for physical, mental, or economic reasons.
+Grants from the fund will be made to qualified charitable organizations and targeted around expanding access to outdoor pursuits, wildland exploration, and artistic development to those who otherwise could not experience these activities for physical, cognitive, or economic reasons.

 The “Nick Would” Foundation is a vehicle to share in Nick’s legacy for generations to come.